We are Jan and Marty, the People behind Budget Travel Talk.

-Jan (Blogger) and Marty (Photographer) – We’ve been a couple for 36 years.
+We’ve been a couple for nearly forty years.

-After a particularly interesting learning curve during a month spent in Vietnam in 2011, I realised it was time to start giving back to the blogging and travel community, by sharing information in a blog of our own.
+After a month in Vietnam in 2011, I realised it was time to start giving back and started blogging at Budget Travel Talk.

 Jan (that’s me) handles research, itineraries, writing, editing photos, deciphering expenditure, social media and back-up photography – What a gal!

-Marty is our logistics person – he gets us where we need to be on time – he drives in foreign countries and when towing the van.
-He is our photographer – the majority of photos on the blog are from his Pentax K200.
-It is a heavy beast so I’m happy he carries it.
-(I use my iPhone 6+ and Sony Cyber-Shot and all of our food shots are taken by me!)
+Marty is our logistics person – he is unflappable, dependable and gets us where we need to be AND on time.
+He drives in foreign countries and when towing the van.
+He is our photographer – the very best photos on the blog are from his Pentax K200.
+It is a heavy beast so I’m happy it’s his to carry.
+My iPhone 6+ and I capture the unexpected and occasionally food before it is eaten.

-This 18ft Coromal (she’s kind of our baby) is not our first caravan, but will be our last.
-Eventually she’ll take us around Australia and we are excited about the direction in which that will take Budget Travel Talk.
+This 18ft Van (it’s kind of our baby) is not our first caravan, but it will be our last.
+Eventually it will take us around Australia with our readers riding shotgun.

-We both have an affinity with the ocean but Marty particularly so, as he worked for the Great Barrier Reef Marine Park Authority in Townsville for over thirty years.
+We both have an affinity with the ocean.
+Marty particularly so, in his work for the Great Barrier Reef Marine Park Authority for over thirty years.
 We owned two boats for 26 years.
 Our little car topper tinny that took us up tiny mangrove creeks and our larger one that took us out to tropical islands and reefs.

-I’ve worked a variety of Office Administration jobs, since I was 15 years old (we started young back then) and was with the same employer for fifteen years prior to retiring.
+I’ve worked a variety of Office Administration jobs and was with the same employer for fifteen years prior to retirement.

 Jan and Marty

-We’re Aussies from North Queensland.
-At age 20 I explored Indonesia, U.K. and Europe.
-In 1979 (as a new couple) we spent nine months off-shore.
-There was that romantic three week romp through Europe, beginning in France Ooh La La; then wintering on a farm in Devon capped off with a Spring trip around the U.K. in a ridiculously small Campervan.
-The roof popped up on a rakish angle and the back expanded down concertina-like.
+There was a romantic three week romp through Europe, Ooh la la, a winter spent on a Devon farm and a Spring trip around the U.K. in a ridiculously small Campervan.
+The roof popped up on a rakish angle while the back fell down like a concertina.
 Picture a car doing a cartwheel and you’re half-way there.
 At the end of our trip we sold it to a Car Dealer from Sydney Australia, for $100 less than we paid eight months previous.
 We were stoked.

-In Perth we worked and hatched a plan to buy a campervan.
-After two years of exploring everywhere within a week-end’s radius, we said goodbye to our Sandgroper lifestyle and headed north to Darwin via the cultural melting pot of Broome and home across “The Top”.
-It broke our hearts to leave Perth, but Bill Bryson got it right when he cited Perth as being “one of the most remote cities on earth”.
-It made sense to live where our family was, freeing up our travel time for other destinations.
+In Perth, Australia we worked, saved like crazy and hatched a plan to buy a campervan.
+We bought an E20 long wheel based campervan and after two years exploring the South-West corner, said goodbye to our Sandgroper lifestyle and headed north to Darwin via my beloved Broome and across “The Top” to North Queensland.
+It broke our hearts to leave Perth, but living where both our families were made sense.
+It freed up more time for travel to other destinations.

-With our kids we’ve camped, water-skied, snorkelled over fringing reefs, explored tropical islands and hung out innumerable times on the Sunshine Coast.
-And there was that one time when we snow skied in the Snowy Mountains of Australia…
+With our kids we’ve camped, water-skied, snorkelled fringing reefs, explored tropical islands and repeatedly holidayed on the Sunshine Coast.
+And there was that family ski trip to Perisher in the Snowy Mountains…